CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-moon-is-dead.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > All Undead attacks receive +1 strike and +1 prowess.
 All Undead automatic-attacks are duplicated (i.e., each must be faced twice, including all modifications).
 Discard this card when an Undead attack is defeated.
-Cannot be duplicated.
-"Cold be hand and heart and bone...till the Sun fails and the Moon is dead." ---LotRI
+Cannot be duplicated. <br>_"Cold be hand and heart and bone...till the Sun fails and the Moon is dead."_ ***---LotRI***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>